The Match Pro is freaking out the shooting community for its features at its price point.

 The MIL turrets are exposed and oversized as many like them to be.
 They’re tactile in feel, no tools are needed for turret reset, and they lock in place.
 There’s no need to be concerned about where you’re at when the unexpected happens.

-The glass quality is better than expected for a scope under $500 from Bushnell.
+The glass quality is better than expected for a rifle scope under $500 from Bushnell.
 It needs to be since this is made to be usable at 24x.
 The precision-ground glass has FMC coatings with Bushnell’s Ultra Wide Band Coating technology.
 The objective has also been coated with the brand’s proprietary EXO Barrier formula.
 Oh, it’s raining?
 Your scope didn’t seem to notice as water beads up and drops off the lens.

 The side focus is impressively accurate too.
 While many parallax distances tend to be within range and not always perfect, the Bushnell turret references nail it.